LuiSRoch/LuiSRoch.github.io/collaboration.md

 <!-- site-header -->
    <div class="page-content">

-    I work on interpretable data analysis and reporting, which is the union of statistics and visualization using a combination of tools; from Python & SQL to Tableau.
+    I work on interpretable data analysis and reporting, which is a combination of data mining, statistics and visualization using a combination of tools; from Python & SQL to Tableau.
 	<br />

    </div>